CWFC-CCFB/CFSForestTools/README.txt

 This library requires the repicea libraries to work properly, which are all protected by a GNU Lesser General Public License.
-It also requires the commons-math-2.2.jar library, which is protected by a Apache License.
+It also requires the commons-math-2.2.jar library, which is protected by an Apache License.